Lalatenduswain/restrict_user_access_to_dir/README.md

 ## Overview
 This script allows you to **restrict a user’s access** to specific directories while **blocking access to all other directories** inside a given root directory.
 It uses **Linux permissions and ACLs (Access Control Lists)** to achieve this.

+### Features
-- ✅ Restricts user access to a root directory (`/opt/lampp/htdocs` by default)
+- ✅ Restricts user access to a specified root directory (`/opt/lampp/htdocs` by default)
-- ✅ Allows access to only specified directories
+- ✅ Allows access to **only** specified directories inside the root directory
-- ✅ Prevents listing of the parent directory
+- ✅ Prevents directory listing for restricted users
-- ✅ Automatically installs ACL if missing
+- ✅ Automatically installs **ACL** if missing
 - ✅ Ensures security by restricting access to all other directories and files

 ## Repository Information